 Less a sight, more sight-seeing, the 28 Tram is a ready-made tour through the oldest parts of Lisbon on one of the oldest modes of transport.
 With 50 tram cars from the turn of the 20th century decked out in the wood with rattly old windows, this is probably the most picturesque way to see the narrow, steep streets leading up to the Basilica and Sé Cathedral.
 Pick it up on the Martim Moniz and stay on around the circular route, or hop off for a wander and get on the next one as the fancy takes you.

+There are endless places to visit in Lisbon, only a few of them we mention here.
 Share your favorite and best places to visit in Lisbon, Portugal with us.